James Eustace, 3rd Viscount Baltinglass: Rebellion

 In 1579, Gerald FitzGerald, 15th Earl of Desmond, took up arms in Munster for a second time against the Queen, in the so-called Second Desmond Rebellion.
 Elizabeth I appointed Thomas Butler, 10th Earl of Ormond to deal with the rebellion.
 This he eventually did, but with ruthless and terrible severity.
 During the summer of 1580, James Eustace, Viscount Baltinglass, apparently prompted almost entirely by religious motives, recruited a Catholic army in County Wicklow, with the goal to assist Desmond.
 His allies included many influential Catholics, some of them his own relatives.

 James Eustace knew that he lacked the necessary military muscle, a suitable operational base and martial experience to be successful.
 He knew that if he acted independently, his revolt would be crushed easily.
-Baltinglass's partner in rebellion was Fiach MacHugh O'Byrne, the Chief of the Name of Clan O'Byrne, whose father had defeated Baltinglass's father in a battle that is celebrated in Irish poetry.
-This did not, however, prevent an alliance between their sons.
+Baltinglass's partner in rebellion was Fiach MacHugh O'Byrne, the Chief of the Name of Clan O'Byrne, whose father had defeated Baltinglass's father in a battle that is celebrated in Irish bardic poetry.
+This did not, however, prevent an alliance between their sons against a common enemy.

-Fiach O'Byrne and Baltinglass proved useful partners in rebellion, each bringing different qualities and assets beneficial to the rebellion's initial success.
-Fiach provided the military leadership and drew to his standard the Irish clans of Leinster, who viewed him as their Chief and their protector.
+Fiach MacHugh O'Byrne and Lord Baltinglass proved useful partners in rebellion, each bringing different qualities and assets beneficial to the rebellion's initial success.
+Fiach provided the military leadership and raised the Irish clans of Leinster, who viewed him as their Chief and their protector.

 Baltinglass's championing of the Catholic cause gave the revolt the extra dimension which the government so feared.
-Without Baltinglass's involvement, the uprising would have been looked upon merely as another uprising by the Irish clans.
+Without Baltinglass's involvement, the uprising would have been looked upon merely as yet another rising of the Irish clans.
 It would not have received any significant aid from Catholic Palesmen.
-An alliance between the Irish-speaking Clans of the Wicklow Mountains and an English-speaking army from the Pale was a new development in the long history of uprisings against the House of Tudor in Ireland.
+An alliance between the Irish-speaking Clans of the Wicklow Mountains and an English-speaking army from the Pale was a new development in the long history of uprisings against both the House of Plantagenet and the House of Tudor in Ireland.
 What this alliance symbolized terrified the government and was to be repeated many times in uprisings to come.